Modern Toss

 Modern Toss is a British comic by Jon Link and Mick Bunnage.
-Renowned for their scurrilous humour and highly stylised animation, it was created in 2004, initially as a website publishing single panel jokes and then as series of irregularly released comics.
-To date there have been ten issues, with the early ones now highly collectable (especially the second, with its free sample of royal hair).
+Renowned for their scurrilous humour and highly stylised animation, it was created in 2004, initially as a website publishing single panel jokes, regular features in magazines, and then as a series of irregularly released comic books.
+To date there have been ten issues.
 The first four comics were republished as two books by Macmillan and two TV series were produced for Channel 4 and distributed worldwide by Fremantle Media.

 Prior to starting Modern Toss, Link and Bunnage were on the original launch team for Loaded magazine, where they developed their first joint cartoon strip, Office Pest.

 Comics and books

-Since 2004, eight issues of Modern Toss have been published as comics, plus one Christmas Special in 2007.
-Only Issues 5 to 8 are still in print and some of the early editions are now highly collectable.
+Since 2004, ten issues of Modern Toss have been published as comics, plus one Christmas Special in 2007.
 The early editions of the comics were part funded by advance subscriptions of enthusiasts who discovered Modern Toss cartoons on the web and eventually became the 'Friends of Modern Toss' – always credited on the final page of each of the comics.